yanxi0830/LM-RM/experiments/craft/README.md

-# The craft environment
+# CraftWorld

-The 'map' folder contains 11 randomly generated maps.
-Each grid position might contain a resource, workstation, wall, or being empty.
-A brief explanation of each symbol follows:

-- 'A' is the agent
-- 'X' is a wall
+### Crafting Rules
+- The agent can get raw materials: `wood`, `grass`, `iron`
+- The agent can go to the `toolshed` with stored raw materials to craft new objects:
+    - make `plank` from `wood`
+    - make `rope` from `grass`
+    - make `axe` from `stick` + `iron`
+- The agent can go to the `workbench` with stored raw materials to craft new objects:
+    - make `stick` from `wood`
+    - make `bed` from `plank` + `grass`
+    - make `shears` from `stick` + `iron`
+- The agent can go to the `factory` with stored raw materials to craft new objects:
+    - make `cloth` from `grass`
+    - make `bridge` from `iron` + `wood`
+- The agent can only get `gold` after it has crafted a `bridge`
+- The agent can only get `gem` after it has crafted an `axe`

+### Event Detectors
-- 'a' is a tree
+- 'a' is emitted when agent goes to get wood
-- 'b' is a toolshed
+- 'b' is emitted when agent goes to the toolshed
-- 'c' is a workbench
+- 'c' is emitted when agent goes to the workbench
-- 'd' is grass
+- 'd' is emitted when agent goes to get grass
-- 'e' is a factory
+- 'e' is emitted when agent goes to the factory
-- 'f' is iron
+- 'f' is emitted when agent goes to get iron
-- 'g' is gold
+- 'g' is emitted when agent goes to get gold
-- 'h' is gem
+- 'h' is emitted when agent goes to get gem

-The 'reward_machines' folder contains 10 tasks for this environment.
-These tasks are based on the 10 tasks defined by [Andreas et al.](https://arxiv.org/abs/1611.01796) for the crafting environment.
-The 'tests' folder contains 11 testing scenarios.
-Each test is associated with one map and includes the path to the 10 tasks defined for the craft environment.
-It also includes the optimal number of steps needed to solve each task in the given map (we precomputed them using value iteration).
-We use the optimal number of steps to normalize the discounted rewards in our experiments.

-The 'options' folder is only used by the Hierarchical RL baselines.
-It defines a set of sensible options to tackle the tasks defined for this domain.
+### Landmarks
+The 'reward_machines' folder contains RM to reach landmarks

+- have-axe
+- have-bed
+- have-bridge
+- have-cloth
+- have-gem
+- have-gold
+- have-grass
+- have-iron
+- have-plank
+- have-rope
+- have-shears
+- have-stick
+- have-wood